CptnWookie/Rocket_Elevators_GraphQL_API_Rails/README.md

 - The Postgres decision database
 - The MySQL operational database

+The graphql was deployed on Heroku : [HEROKU](https://devcenter.heroku.com/articles/getting-started-with-rails5)

 To see these different requests we advise you to download the postman application which allows collaboration on APIs.